U.N. Climate Summit Sets Stage For New National Emissions Promises

 The summit acts as a kickoff to international climate negotiations in 2020, which is the next deadline for countries to make dramatic emissions reduction promises under the 2015 Paris Agreement on climate change.

-"I am appealing for leadership from politicians, from business and scientists and from the public everywhere," U.N.
+"I am appealing for leadership from politicians, from businesses and scientists and from the public everywhere," U.N.
 Secretary-General António Guterres said when he announced the summit.
 "We face a direct existential threat.
 Climate change is moving faster than we are."

-Indeed, average temperatures on Earth continue to rise, driving sea level rise, more frequent and severe storms, longer heat waves and cold snaps and more extreme rain storms and droughts.
+Indeed, average temperatures on Earth continue to rise, driving sea level rise, more frequent and severe storms, longer heat waves and cold snaps, and more extreme rainstorms and droughts.
 Economic costs associated with such disasters are mounting.

 Loading...